-Purpose of document: Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
+Standing orders are the written rules of a legal council Purpose of Standing orders are the written rules of a local council. document: Standing orders are essential to regulate the proceedings of a meeting.
 They are used to confirm or refer to various internal organisational and administrative arrangements.
 They are not the same as the policies of a council but standing orders may refer to them.
 Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
-Review: This document will be reviewed in 2024 at the Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
-Documents replaced or superseded by this document: This document supports (enter Standards and Legislation: The Localism Act 2011 Local Government Act 1972 Key related documents: Nil Financial Implications: This document has no financial implications for the Billinghay Parish Council.
+Review: This document will be reviewed in 2025 at the Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
+Documents replaced or superseded by this document: This document The Localism Act 2011 supports (enter Local Government Act 1972 Standards and Legislation: Key related Nil documents: Financial This document has no financial implications for the Billinghay Implications: Parish Council.
 Key word search Standing Orders, Rules, Council Meetings, Proper Officer, Finance, Accounts, Committee, Debates, Notice

-Introdu uction 4
+Introd uction 4

 Policy Statement 4

 1. Rules of debate at meetings 5

 2. Disorderly conduct at meetings 6

 3. Meetings generally 7

 4. Committees and sub-committees 8

 5. Ordinary council meetings 9

 6. Extraordinary meetings of the council, committees and sub-committees 12

 7. Previous resolutions 122

 8. Voting on appointments 122

 9. Motions for a meeting that require written notice to be given to the proper

 officer 13

 10. Motions at a meeting that do not require written notice 133

 11. Management of information 14

 12. Draft minutes 144

 13. Code of conduct and dispensations 155

 14. Code of conduct complaints 166

 15. Proper officer 166

 16. Responsible financial officer 188

 17. Accounts and accounting statements 188

 18. Financial controls and procurement 19

 19. Handling staff matters 200

 20. Responsibilities to provide information 200

 21. Responsibilities under data protection legislation 200

 22. Relations with the press/media 211

 23. Execution and sealing of legal deeds 211

 24. Communicating with district and county or unitary councillors 211

 25. Restrictions on councillor activities 211

 26. Standing orders generally 211